-These are the best AirPods deals of Black Friday
+Score AirPods Pro at the lowest price ever

 Apple AirPods are sure to be on a lot of holiday shopping lists this year, and for good reason: These true wireless earbuds offer fast and easy connectivity, auto play/pause and instant pairing to all your Apple devices.
 And as we head into Black Friday, we’re already seeing deals on three different AirPods models.

-For example, the AirPods with a wired charging case, the cheapest option of the group, can be found for as little as $119.
-The AirPods with a charging case, which can be used with a wireless charging pad, are marked down to $149, and the AirPods Pro are $189.
+The AirPods with a wired charging case, the cheapest option of the group, can be found for as little as $119.
+The AirPods with a charging case, which can be used with a wireless charging pad, are marked down to $149 and the AirPods Pro are $189.

-However, you might want to wait a couple more days for the AirPods Pro to go on sale.
-Starting Wednesday, November 27 at 7 p.m.
-ET, Walmart will have the AirPods Pro at an all-time low price of $169.
-That’s $20 less than Woot’s current deal of $189.99, and $80 off the AirPods Pro standard price when purchased from Apple.

-- AirPods with wireless charging case ($149.99, originally $199; amazon.com)
+- AirPods With Wireless Charging Case ($149.99, originally $199; amazon.com)

 - AirPods Pro ($189.99, originally $249; woot.com)